astuff/pacmod_dbc/user_can_protocol.md

         1. If DISABLE_ALL_SYSTEMS is TRUE, the master component shall set DISABLE_ALL_SYSTEMS to FALSE when all of the following are true:
             1. The master component receives 3 consecutive GLOBAL_CMD messages with valid COUNTER and COMPLEMENT.
             1. The GLOBAL_CMD message is not timed out.
+            1. The SYSTEM_READY signal in the GLOBAL_RPT_2 message is READY.
         1. Afterward, DISABLE_ALL_SYSTEMS shall be set to TRUE when any of the following are true:
             1. Invalid COUNTER and COMPLEMENT.
             1. Timeout of the GLOBAL_CMD message.